infOpen/ansible-role-vsftpd/README.md

 ## Requirements

-This role requires Ansible 2.0 or higher, and platform requirements are listed in the metadata file.
+This role requires Ansible 2.2 or higher, and platform requirements are listed in the metadata file.

+It can work with older version but without garanty, due to minimal Ansible version required by Molecule.

 ## Testing